 By: Melanie Rosen

-Student Bio: Melanie Rosen is a second-year student at Suffolk University Law School and is a staff member of the Journal of High Technology Law.
+Student Bio: Melanie Rosen is a third-year student at Suffolk University Law School and a content editor for the Journal of High Technology Law.
 She attended the University of New Hampshire, where she received a Bachelor of Arts in Sociology and Justice Studies, as well as a Master of Arts in Justice Studies.

 Disclaimer: The views expressed in this blog are the views of the author alone and do not represent the views of JHTL or Suffolk University Law School.